 When it comes to salon marketing — or any marketing for that matter — it is all about the Internet.
-Digital marketing has definitely levelled the playing field between all businesses, whether it is a small time salon or a big name beauty and lifestyle group.
+Digital marketing has definitely leveled the playing field between all businesses, whether it is a small-time salon or a big name beauty and lifestyle group.
 If you are a budding salon business owner, you need to arm yourselves with a lot of digital marketing ideas.
 But of course, online techniques should still go hand with offline marketing.

 At the end of the day, you should be able to push efforts that will make people engage with you.
 To guide you, here is a list of salon marketing ideas you can use for your business.

 Think of websites as your personal address on the Internet.
 All companies of all sizes have websites where they share useful information about their products and services, important announcements, and upcoming offers.
 As a salon, there is a lot of competition out there, so creating a website is a good start.

 Of course, if you have a website, you should also start creating social media accounts.
 And we are not just talking about Facebook, you should have everything: Twitter, Pinterest, Instagram, Snapchat, and Google+.
 Each of these social media networks has various specialties.
 For instance, Instagram is perfect for showing off how awesome your hair dyeing skills are.

 Promos are not just discounts, you can mix it up a bit.
 Like offering group discounts, for every 2 or 3 people who are getting serviced, 1 people can get theirs for free.
 You can also add a birthday special promo like an extra service.